abinit/abinit/doc/tutorial/compilation.md

 This approach is quite common for C code where `.h` files must be included to compile properly.
-It is less common for modern Fortran code in which include files are usually replaced by `.mod` files *i.e.* module files produced by the Fortran compiler whose location is specified via the `-J` option.
+It is less common for modern Fortran code in which include files are usually replaced by `.mod` files *i.e.* Fortran module files produced by the Fortran whose location is usually specified via the `-J` option.
-Still, the `-I` option for include files is valuable also when compiling Fortran applications as important libraries such as FFTW and MKL rely on (Fortran) include files whose location should be passed to the compiler via `-I` instead of `-J`, see also the official [gfortran documentation](https://gcc.gnu.org/onlinedocs/gfortran/Directory-Options.html#Directory-Options).
+Still, the `-I` option for include files is valuable also when compiling Fortran applications as libraries such as FFTW and MKL rely on (Fortran) include files whose location should be passed to the compiler via `-I` instead of `-J`, see also the official [gfortran documentation](https://gcc.gnu.org/onlinedocs/gfortran/Directory-Options.html#Directory-Options).